Exploring the Visual Cultures of India Through its Art, Performance and Ritual

 The horse dancers arrive….

 Kachchhi Ghodi dance originated in the Shekhawati region of Rajasthan.
-Dancers wear novelty horse costumes, and participate in mock fights, while a singer narrates folk tales about local bandits.
-In Rajasthan, the dance is performed by men dressed in a kurta and a turban, along with an imitation horse costume.[3]
-The shell of the costume is constructed out of papier-mâché molded to resemble a horse supported by a bamboo frame.
-It is then covered with bright colored fabric elaborately designed with mirror-work embroidery known as Shisha.
-Around the ankles, the dancers wear musical bells known as ghungroo, similar to those worn by Indian classical dancers.[citation needed]
+The dancers wore novelty horse costumes and engaged in mock battles while a singer narrated folk tales about local bandits.
+In Rajasthan, the dance was traditionally performed by men dressed in a kurta and turban, along with an imitation horse costume.
+The shell of the costume was made of papier-mâché molded into the shape of a horse and supported by a bamboo frame, then covered with brightly colored fabric decorated with mirror-work embroidery known as shisha.
+The dancers also wore musical ankle bells, or ghungroo, similar to those used in Indian classical dance.

 Bagpipers